aws/amazon-freertos/vendors/microchip/secure_elements/app/example_trust_chain_tool/README.md

 ### Create the Signing CA
 Next, create your Signing CA.  This CA will be registered with your AWS IoT account.
 In order to prove your ownership of the Signing CA, obtain a registration code from AWS.
+This registration code will be used to generate a verification certificate (by placing the code into the issued certificate as its subject name).

 ```
 aws iot get-registration-code
 ```

-This code will be used to generate a verification certificate, as well as a Signing CA certificate & keys.
+Run this script to generate the Signing CA certificate & keys, as well as the verification certificate.

 ```
 >python ca_create_signer.py <code_from_aws>